Lazap-Development/Lazap/README.md

 ### Windows Yarn (Yet Another Resource Negotiator) Error
 Sometimes, yarn doesn't works very well, this can be due to error during installation or oudated nodejs version a potential fix is given below:

+> [!NOTE]
- _Note: Make sure you have latest nodejs and yarn installed correctly.if not then install yarn from [here](https://github.com/yarnpkg/yarn/releases), and add this to path._
+> Make sure you have latest nodejs and yarn installed correctly.
+> If not, then install yarn from [here](https://github.com/yarnpkg/yarn/releases), and add this to path.

 1. Remove .yarn and yarn.lock
 ```ps1
 # remove .yarn